neams-th-coe/cardinal/doc/content/hpc.md

 partition with 36 cores/node and a Intel Knights Landing partition with 64 cores/node.
 Below are a bash script and sample job scripts to build Cardinal and run the NekRS and OpenMC wrappings (*last updated 09/2022*).
+Note that if you want to *build* Cardinal via a job script, you will also need to `module load numactl/2.0.12-355ef36` because make can find `libnuma-dev` on the login nodes, but you need to explicitly load it for compute nodes.

 !listing! language=bash caption=`~/.bashrc` to compile Cardinal id=bb1
 module purge